Hegemege/molek-syntez-solitaire-bot/README.md

 The bot simply executes the first solution it finds and does not try to find the shortest solution.

 # Requirements

 Requires Python 3 and a couple of packages

 -   PIL (aka Pillow, Python Imaging Library)
--   pyscreenshot (v1.0 or earlier, v2.0 seems to have broken something)
 -   pynput

-Recommended to install them via pip (if you use Python for other development, please set up a new virtual env to avoid version conflicts, since pyscreenshot newest version has breaking changes):
+Recommended to install them via pip (if you use Python for other development, please set up a new virtual env to avoid version conflicts, since pyscreenshot newest version has breaking changes).

+First, navigate to the directory where you cloned this repository to with the command `cd` (or on Windows, if you have installed Git, you can right click in to "Open Git Bash here") and run

 ```
 pip install -r requirements.txt